csainty/Apphbify/README.md

   'project_url': 'link to the project homepage',
   'download_url': 'link to gzipped tarball of source to be deployed, github helpfully provides these',
   'addons': ['an', 'array', 'of', 'addons', 'to', 'install'],
+  'variables': {
+    'variable_name': 'variable description',
+    'second_variable': 'description'
+    // A hash of variables that the user can configure.
+These are injected into web.config/appSettings },
   'enableFileSystem': true/false  // Controls whether to enable file system access on AppHarbor
 }
 ```